 Effects of NSAIDs on post-Roux-en-Y Gastric Bypass Patients

 The upper part of the digestive tract is changed after Roux-en-Y Gastric Bypass.
 The new anatomy consists of a small stomach pouch, which is connected to the small intestine, the gastric remnant is then drained into the distal small intestine which allows the gastric juices and bile to mix with ingested food.

 Our bodies are exceptionally efficient at healing after an insult, especially our digestive organs.
 However, prolonged usage of NSAIDs will not allow the organs sufficient time to heal.
-Eventually overcoming the body’s ability to neutralize the toxic and adverse effects of these medications, resulting in non-healing chronic ulcers.
-These ulcers will progress causing pain, narrowing of the gastrojejunal anastomosis, bleeding and eventually life-threatening perforation requiring emergency surgical intervention.
+They are eventually overcoming the body’s ability to neutralize the toxic and adverse effects of these medications, resulting in non-healing chronic ulcers.
+These ulcers will progress, causing pain, narrowing of the gastrojejunal anastomosis, bleeding, and eventually life-threatening perforation requiring emergency surgical intervention.

 Short-term usage of NSAIDs is tolerated in most patients when it’s done under medical supervision, with gastro-protective regimens such as PPIs (proton pump inhibitors).

 Therefore, it’s imperative to seek immediate medical attention if you start experiencing increasing epigastric pain, new or worsening heartburn symptoms, change in stool color to that of a dark coffee ground, persistent nausea, vomiting, inability to tolerate diet, or sudden onset severe abdominal pain as this may be a sign of perforation.

 The sooner the problem is accurately diagnosed, the more successful the treatment plans.

 Generally, treatment starts by stopping the offending agent, which in most cases is an NSAID.
 However, other medications and social habits such as smoking, consuming caffeinated or alcoholic drinks also play a role in exacerbating the condition.